Costa404/HolidayHub/README.md

   Frontend: React, TypeScript, Zustand, boostrap and React Router with lazy loading.

-  Backend: Node.js, PostgreSQL (used to store user and holiday data), Express
+  Backend: Node.js, Typescript, PostgreSQL (used to store user and holiday data), Express

 Installation: